Skip to main content

 Utah Jazz - 2025-26 rookie cards

-Bailey moves up because, even with all the volatility, the wing-scorer archetype still gives the hobby a bigger possible payoff than several steadier names below him.
+Bailey stays this high because, even with all the volatility, the wing-scorer archetype still gives the hobby a bigger possible payoff than several steadier names below him.
 The shot-making talent is obvious, and if Utah eventually clears cleaner offensive runway around him, the cards can get louder in a hurry.
 It is still a selective bet, not a blind leap.

 BCI collectible score